marcospgp/tinyORM/README.md

 A downside is that you won't know a migration breaks with some specific data until it does, in the hands of a user.
 You have to set up proper error reporting and fix it when it happens.

 Another downside is that your stored data isn't guaranteed to be in the latest format.
-You can still make assumptions on it, such as assuming it has a `created_at` field for time-based querying, but your storage engine must enforce this assumption by constraining its generic type parameter (with something like `T extends Timestamped`).
+You can still make assumptions on it, such as assuming it has a `createdAt` field for time-based querying, but your storage engine must enforce this assumption by constraining its generic type parameter (with something like `T extends Timestamped`).

 ### Storage engines